 The ReDCo Group team of professionals embrace evidence-based treatment models.
 Select models are tapped based on appropriateness with consideration of consumer needs.
 Evidence-based programs are techniques proven effective and which offer implementation guidance to staff.
 The outcomes, or success of individual treatment models, are well documented and have been closely scrutinized to insure optimal return on investment.

-Two specific evidence-based programs used by the ReDCo Group Behavioral Health Services in the Pocono Region include:
+Specific evidence-based programs used by the ReDCo Group Behavioral Health Services include:

 CPT — Cognitive Processing Therapy: Short-term evidenced based treatment for persons with PTSD or a history of trauma.
 The goals of CPT are to improve PTSD symptoms along with associated depression, anxiety, guilt, and shame often resulting from trauma.
 It is also intended to assist people to improve day-to-day living toward a more balanced, recovery oriented life.
 This specialized therapy focuses first on education about PTSD and its related thoughts and emotions and then moves toward processing the impact of the trauma, learning to challenge “stuck points” in recovery, identifying trauma themes affecting quality of life, and developing skills to move forward.
 Treatment is highly structured and is completed in 12 weekly sessions with a CPT trained therapist and every session includes assessment tools to measure progress as well as between session assignments to enhance mastery of skills for more rapid improvement of symptoms.